 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 We are now offering TWO VERSIONS of this course!
 See below.

 About this Class

-This is one of three plant ID courses, each focused on different plant groupings and each including some favorites as well as a few introductions from the research and breeding programs at Longwood Gardens and North Carolina State University.
+This is one of four plant ID courses, each focused on different plant groupings that include some favorites as well as a few introductions from the research and breeding programs at Longwood Gardens and North Carolina State University.
 Below are links to the other ID classes in the series, as well as Understanding Plants:

 - Annuals, Perennials, Vines, and Groundcovers

 - Houseplants, Succulents, and Cacti